 There’s more...

 In step 2, you check that DC1, the domain naming FSMO role holder.
 Assuming you have installed the Reskit.Org domain and forest as shown in this chapter, that role holder is DC1.
-You could call Get-ADForest and obtain the hostname from the DomainNamingMaster property
+You could call Get-ADForest and obtain the hostname from the DomainNamingMaster property.

 In step 5, you promote UKDC1 to be the first DC in a new child domain, UK.Reskit.Org.
 Unlike in the two previous DC promotions (that is, promoting DC1 and DC2), in this step you allow Windows to reboot immediately after the promotion has complete.
-This step can take quite a while - which can take 10 minutes or more, so be patient.
+This step can take quite a while - potentially 10 minutes or more, so be patient.

 In step 7, you use Get-ADForest to examine details of the forest as stored on UKDC1.
 As you can see in the figure, these details now show your new domain (UK.Reskit.Org) in the Domains property.
 Also, by default, you can see that UKDC1.UK.Reskit.Org is also a Global Catalog server.